ASNT Central Certification Program Frequently Asked Questions (FAQs)

 - Practical Examination applicants are required to demonstrate their ability to perform the test method on test samples containing known defects.

 - Instruction Preparation applicants are required to prepare a written instruction for the test method that is sufficiently detailed to permit another practitioner to recreate the same inspection.

-In addition to the prerequisite Level II qualifications and experience, Level III applicants must pass the following four examinations.
+Level III applicants must pass the following four examinations.